na-na-hi/renget/archive/chrprompt2.md

 Do you see yourself in the characters you write?
 (Are they self-inserts, inspired by people you've met, or a completely made up personality?)

 >IV-Anon: Gross exaggerations of different parts of my personality with a unique individual born out of them based on people I've known, seen in comics, cartoons, and video games.
 For example, Error is based on horribly negative self-portrayals of my past mental health, and I try to avoid it getting too real with the surreal nature of him being a robotic Pokemon.
 Turk is a self-parody of a cringey OC I made when I was younger that I've based on early 2000's era deviant art nonsense.
 He's just an expy of that whole teenage Invader Zim/Hot Topic young internet I still have a soft spot for.
 As of writing this I'm couching those characters to write something less self-deprecating and more passion driven, which is what the Zangoose character's going to aim toward.

+>vee: Rain is loosely based off a friend I have (her room has like 100 plants!!) and Cory is inspired by sitcoms I watch!